jbomanson/tmux-kak-copy-mode/README.md

 - You can use **Kakoune key mappings** when viewing tmux pane contents.

 - You can use **Kakoune registers** to yank text from tmux panes.
-  This works because tmux_kak_copy_mode connects to an existing Kakoune session associated with the appropriate tmux session if there is any.
+  This works because tmux-kak-copy-mode connects to an existing Kakoune session associated with the appropriate tmux session if there is any.
   Thus, whereas before you might try to operate with Kakoune and tmux by using tmux paste buffers and configuring Kakoune to work with them,